 Suprtool edit-masks support both fixed and floating dollar signs.
-Logic for floating dollar-signs will be invoked if more than two dollar signs are defined in the edit-mask.
+Logic for floating dollar-signs will be invoked if more than two dollar signs are defined in the edit-mask the data would end up as:

 A floating-dollar edit mask attempts to put the dollar sign at the left most position of the significant data.
 For example if you have the following data and edit mask: